nishworks/academic/Post-Office-Simulation/README.md

 Customer:
-            1)  50 customers visit the Post Office (1 thread per customer up to 50), all created initially.
+        1. 50 customers visit the Post Office (1 thread per customer up to 50), all created initially.
-            2)  Only 10 customers can be inside the Post Office at a time.
+        2. Only 10 customers can be inside the Post Office at a time.
-            3)  Each customer upon creation is randomly assigned one of the following tasks:
+        3. Each customer upon creation is randomly assigned one of the following tasks:
-            a)  buy stamps
+            a.  buy stamps
-            b)  mail a letter
+            b.  mail a letter
-            c)  mail a package
+            c.  mail a package
-            4)  Times for each task are defined in the task table.
+        4. Times for each task are defined in the task table.

 Postal Worker:
-            1)  3 created initially, one thread each.
+        1. 3 created initially, one thread each.
-            2)  Serves next customer in line.
+        2. Serves next customer in line.
-            3)  Service time varies depending on customer task.
+        3. Service time varies depending on customer task.

 Scales:
-            1)  Used by the postal worker when mailing a package.
+        1. Used by the postal worker when mailing a package.
-            2)  There is only one, which can only be used one at a time.
+        2. There is only one, which can only be used one at a time.
-            3)  The scales are not a thread.
+        3. The scales are not a thread.
 They are just a resource the postal worker threads use.

 Other rules:
-            1)  A thread should sleep 1 second in the program for each 60 seconds listed in the table.
+        1. A thread should sleep 1 second in the program for each 60 seconds listed in the table.
-            2)  All mutual exclusion and coordination must be achieved with semaphores.
+        2. All mutual exclusion and coordination must be achieved with semaphores.
-            3)  A thread may not use sleeping as a means of coordination.
+        3. A thread may not use sleeping as a means of coordination.
-            4)  Busy waiting (polling) is not allowed.
+        4. Busy waiting (polling) is not allowed.
-            5)  Mutual exclusion should be kept to a minimum to allow the most concurrency.
+        5. Mutual exclusion should be kept to a minimum to allow the most concurrency.
-            6)  Each thread should print when it is created and when it is joined.
+        6. Each thread should print when it is created and when it is joined.
-            7)  Each thread should only print its own activities.
+        7. Each thread should only print its own activities.
 The customer threads prints customer actions and the postal worker threads prints postal worker actions.

 Summary: